 Back in 2003, when this service was launched, it was a leader in the cloud hosting market.
 Today, Linode is definitely considered an answer to the question “Which is the best hosting for Node.js app?”
 It can boast more than 400k customers in over 130 countries worldwide from 8 data centers.
 In fact, we need three words to describe the company: reliability, simplicity, and power.

 It takes a few seconds to launch a server after activating the account.
 Such tools as an advanced API platform, DNS management, and scaling facilities are at your disposal.
 A variety of add-ons including Block Storage, NodeBalancers, LongView and others are aimed at the perfection of your cooperation and optimization of customer’s satisfaction.
 To get started, three actions are required: pick a plan, a Linux distro, and a location.
-Pricing plans are designed to meet demands of multiple types of customers.
+Pricing plans are designed to meet the demands of multiple types of customers.
 The bottom offer provides 1 GB RAM, 20 GB SSD, and 1k Mbps network out for $5 per month, while the top plan covers 200GB RAM, 340 GB SSD, and 10k Mbps network out for $960 per month.

 - 40 Gbit network